- What Is a Project Stakeholder?

 1. Identify your Stakeholders

 The first step to any good stakeholder management plan is proper stakeholder identification.
 Identify who are the key individual stakeholders and stakeholder groups to your project or business.
+Stakeholder theory can help you better understand who your stakeholders are and how they’re affected by your project.

 2. Prioritize Your Stakeholders